364 REVIEWS

 Implications in the Maryland Legal System

-In Maryland, the choice between indictment and criminal information can significantly impact the course of a criminal case.
-The method of charging can affect the trial process, plea negotiations, and the overall strategy of defense.
+In Maryland, the charging method can change the course of a case.
+It affects the trial process, plea negotiations, and your defense strategy.

 Strategic Considerations for Defense